 During the two-hour presentation at the mostly-annual developers conference, CEO Tim Cook and other Apple executives barely unveiled the new operating system for iPhone and iPad.
 Sure, we learned about phone-to-phone payments in iMessage, new augmented reality efforts, etc, which you can read all about from here, but the software is actually loaded with tonnes more tricks.

-We know this because the company released a beta version of iOS 11 and developers are already testing it and discovering unannounced features.
+We know this because the company released a beta version of iOS 11 and developers got their hands on it early and discovered unannounced features.
 The company also quietly showed a slide (above) during the keynote that listed dozens of additions in iOS 11.
 Here are the best ones we've found or learned about so far.
 Keep checking back, too, as we'll update this piece with more over time.

 Best iOS 11 features Apple didn't announce

 control center is like— George Kedenburg III (@GK3) June 6, 2017

 THIS ISNT EVEN MY FINAL FORM pic.twitter.com/MlWqf0YIxv